 - Dry - put fish in an empty bucket or pull the livewell plug before leaving the boat ramp and let it drain when traveling.

 MINNOW USAGE AND TRANSPORT

-Bait can only be transported away from a water body in domestic water (tap water, well water, bottled water, ice).
+Aquatic bait may only be transported away from a waterbody in domestic water (tap water, well water, bottled water, ice).
 Most domestic water must be treated to remove chlorine prior to putting fish in it.

 Boat anglers can wait until they reach a fish cleaning station to put their bait in domestic water only if that fish cleaning station is located within the boat ramp parking area.
 They can dump out the lake water and fill their bait bucket up with water from the cleaning station or water they brought with them.

 A shore angler can do the same if they are able to access the domestic water source at a fish cleaning station that is a part of a boat ramp parking area or if they bring domestic water with them.